 Developers are not cheap to say the least.
 Many business owners and owners of these websites do not have tens of thousands of dollars just laying around and are unable to have their developer migrate their site over to Magento2, or to the most recent version of WordPress or whatever other CMS platform they may be using.
 Migrating a Magento1 website to Magento2 can cost anywhere from $5,000 to $50,000.
 It should be mentioned that “custom coded” by its very nature is not future proof, so when for example newer versions of PHP or their CMS come out they cannot update without the support of the original developer.

 Magento1 had its official end of life in 2020, however we still see many many of our clients using this old software.
-Adobe (the owner of the Magento CMS platform) has been desperately trying to get website owners to migrate their old sites over to Magento2, and in doing so actually took the security patches for Magento1 completely offline.
-This, as you could imagine, was not whatsoever helpful for website owners stuck in or otherwise unable to migrate away from Magento1.
-The only current alternative for those owners to download the existing patches is to rely on third parties like github repositories which makes it impossible to guarantee the integrity of the patches which has its own array of risks.
+Adobe (the owner of the Magento CMS platform) has been desperately trying to get website owners to migrate their old sites over to Magento2, but most Magento websites as of the writing of this article are still on the end-of-life version.

 A piece of software can be considered perfectly safe one day and an absolutely massive liability the next.
 These are often called “0-Day” vulnerabilities, because between the time the vulnerability is discovered and the time when a patch is issued there have been exactly zero days since the software has been released (in other words, there is no patch yet).